Data Joins Explained: How to Merge Multiple Datasets Into One

 );

-Now, to get a comprehensive view of customers, their orders, and the products they purchased, we would need to join all four tables:
+Now, to get a comprehensive view by combining data from multiple data sources, we would need to join data from all four tables:

 SELECT c.CustomerID, c.Name, o.OrderID, p.ProductName, od.Quantity